 Adherence to manuscript preparation and submission guidelines increases the efficiency with which manuscripts are processed.
 The Editors reserve the right to return or reject manuscripts that deviate substantially from these requirements.

 Title page.
-A separate title page should be attached to each copy of the manuscript.
+A separate title page should be submitted with the manuscript.
 Place all information about the authors (e.g., institutional affiliations and contact information) on this page only, using the APA three-paragraph format (i.e., affiliation, acknowledgments, contact information).
 Blind review requires that information that might identify the authors or their affiliations be removed from all pages of the manuscript except the title page.

 Abstract.
 Include an abstract that does not exceed 150 words in length.

 Manuscript length.
 Most reports of empirical investigations that are considered for publication in Merrill-Palmer Quarterly do not exceed 30–40 pages, all-inclusive (i.e., including references, tables, and figures).
-Additional page space may, at times, be permitted for critical reviews of literature, theoretical papers, or manuscripts that contain multiple studies.
+Additional page space may, at times, be permitted for manuscripts that contain multiple studies.

 Written informed consent.
 Reports of studies in which minors (i.e., children, adolescents under the age of 18) were participants must include a description of the procedures used to obtain written informed consent, and an assurance that informed consent was obtained for all participants prior to their involvement in the investigation (see the American Psychological Association’s ethical guidelines).
 Reports of studies that do not meet established ethical standards (e.g., the ethical standards of the American Psychological Association) cannot be considered for publication.

 Manuscript inquiries and communications.
-Inquiries about manuscripts should be directed to the Editorial Office via e-mail (email@example.com) or fax (480-965-0334).
+Inquiries about manuscripts should be directed to the Editorial Office via e-mail (firstname.lastname@example.org).
 Receipt of manuscripts will be acknowledged via e-mail.

 American Psychological Association.
-(2001).
-Publication manual of the American Psychological Association (5th ed.).
+(2019).
+Publication Manual of the American Psychological Association (7th ed.).
 Washington, DC: American Psychological Association.